histmeisah/Large-Language-Models-play-StarCraftII/README.md

 # Large-Language-Models-play-StarCraftII

-We will update in the next week
+We will be releasing the source code within the coming week